 Robert Frost wrote that good fences make good neighbors.
 While that may or may not be true, what is certain is that a good fence adds to your home’s attractiveness and increases its value.

-You have a lot of options when it comes to a modern fence.
+You have a lot of options when it comes to a modern fence in Colorado.
 There are more materials and styles to choose from than ever before.
 The latest designs provide some interesting opportunities to complement your home’s design or offer a pleasing contrast.
-Here are six of the latest trends in fencing.
+Here are six of the latest trends in 2018 in fencing.

 Dark Wooden Fences